 Since tortoises are ectothermic, they can’t generate body heat to survive in low temperatures.
 So, their body goes into a low-activity, low-metabolic state to handle this change.

-When in captivity, tortoises don’t strictly need to hibernate as you can maintain warmer temperatures for them to simulate year-round summer.
+Tortoises don’t need to hibernate in captivity as you can maintain warmer temperatures to simulate year-round summer.